Info Agency Main Banner Content

 - Rare books, manuscripts, pamphlets, maps and some pre-1950 printed material should be viewed in the reading room with staff onsite.
 Patrons must fill out a registration form and provide photograph identification in order to use the library material.
 The signed registration form shall constitute an acknowledgement that the patron will abide by the rules and procedures outlined on this form.

-2. Place personal property, including coats, briefcases, purses, bags, backpacks, umbrellas, and computer cases, in the designated storage area.
-Only materials needed for research, such as, pencils, paper, research notes, and lap top computers, will be allowed to rest on the table tops while Manuscript materials are being used.
-Anything brought into the Reading Room is subject to inspection upon leaving.
-The Library is not responsible for lost or stolen items.
-Use of electronic devices must be approved by the Manuscript Librarian.
+- Personal property, including, but not limited to, coats, briefcases, bags, and backpacks must be placed in a designated area.
+Only material for research, such as pencils, paper, and laptop computers will be allowed to rest on the tabletops.
+Anything brought into the reading room is subject to inspection upon leaving.
+The library is not responsible for stolen items.

-5. Patrons may not remove manuscript materials from the reading room.
-All materials must be accounted for before the researcher leaves the reading room.
-THEFT OR MUTILATION OF MANUSCRIPT DOCUMENTS IS A CRIME WHICH MAY LEAD TO PROSECUTION.
+- Patrons may not remove material from the reading room.
+All items must be accounted for before the researcher leaves the reading room.
+Theft or mutilation of material is a crime, which may lead to prosecution.